cotonic/cotonic/README.md

 ## TODO

-Implementation of encryption components and p2p communication.
+Integration of encryption components and p2p communication using webrtc.